 If you’d like to follow along and be a part of the 1,000 Foods Project, please sign up to get the latest recipes and inspiration for you to expand your food comfort zone!
 It’s an incredible journey, please join me by signing up here. 🙂

-Thank you for reading and if you have any comments or suggestions I would be honored if you would share them below!
+To conclude, I thank you for reading and if you have any comments or suggestions I would be honored if you would share them below!

 - 1/4 lb bacon cut